 Visiting Cenote Oxman is a fun day adventure for every age.
 Besides exploring inside the cenote you can also have a look from above as top down view.
 The hanging vines and lots of greenery around gives this cenote a real jungle feel.
 And the cool rope swing adds even more fun to visiting Cenote Oxman!
 With this rope swing, you can jump as many times as you want into the crystal clear waters.
 Your inner Tarzan or Jane will definitely be fueled during a visit to Cenote Oxman.

-There are three different choices for entrance cost.
+There are three different options for entrance costs at Cenote Oxman.

 80 Pesos is entrance to the Oxman cenote only.